-With the Tokyo 2020 Olympics fast approaching, Japan will be getting a fresh wave of summer tourists.
-Though Japan is usually very safe, there may be more problems than usual, as stressed-out travelers try to make their way around the crowded city.
+With the Tokyo 2020/2021 Olympics fast approaching, Japan will eventually get a fresh wave of tourists.
+Although Japan is usually very safe, there may be more problems than usual, as stressed-out travelers try to make their way around the crowded city.

 Law enforcement will likely be more vigilant than usual, so make sure to stay out of trouble.
 Here are the biggest problems international tourists usually face in Tokyo and the rest of Japan.